 - services for opinion polls

-This type of article won’t allow you to advertise your product.
-It has a different goal.
-If the selections are really useful, people will subscribe to your blog, growing your base of potential customers.
+If the selections are really useful, people will subscribe to your blog, growing the base of potential customers.

 An article describing use cases helps you to communicate with your target audience.
 You show potential customers how others use your product.
-A blog may include separate posts that detail your offer, but it’s not the same as practical examples.
+A blog may include separate posts that detail what you’re offering, but it’s not the same as practical examples.
 The seller’s words and real user experience provoke a different reaction.

 Besides, customers may find an unusual way to use your product.
-Such stories generally make the publication more engaging, show that your offer is in demand, and are interesting to read.
+Such stories generally make the publication more engaging, show that the offer is in demand and interesting.
 A post in Evernote’s blog is a great example.

 Take into account seasonality

 The demand for products fluctuates.
 This usually needs to be considered in a promotion strategy.
-You should also remember about seasonality when preparing posts for your blog.
+You should also remember seasonality when preparing blog posts.

 There is no universal recommendation.
-Everything depends on your business niche.
-If people purchase your product as, for example, a gift for Christmas, New Year, or another occasion, use this.
+Everything depends on the business niche.
+If people purchase a product as, for example, a gift for Christmas, New Year, or another occasion, use this.
 Publish a related post closer to holidays to entice consumers to buy in your store.

 Dedicate a post to unusual holidays

-That’s how you show the target audience that you respect their traditions.
+This is how you show the target audience that you respect their traditions.
 Besides, this format is generally interesting to read.
-A blog is not only information about a product, but also exciting posts that allow you to communicate with consumers.
+A blog is an information about a product and exciting posts that allow you to communicate with consumers.

 Conduct a tour around your office or production

-Of course, you shouldn’t disclose your production secrets if you have any.
-Yet the other information can be freely shared.
-YouTube videos with a CNC machine producing spare parts get hundreds of thousands of views.
+Of course, you shouldn’t disclose any production secrets if you have any.
+Don’t write about them.
+Yet, the other information can be freely shared.
+For example, YouTube videos with a CNC machine producing spare parts get hundreds of thousands of views.
 Your blog post can do the same.

-Not every company can do that.
+Not every company can do this.
 Yet if the type of your activity allows conducting experiments that people find interesting, benefit from that.
 Social experiments are particularly popular.
-For example:
+For example, write about:

 - How a 4-day work week affects productivity